webforj/webforj-documentation/docs/components/button.md

 ## Constructors

-The `CheckBox` class has three constructors:
+The `Button` class has three constructors:

 1. `Button()`: Creates an empty `Button` without any text inside the component.
 2. `Button(String text)`: Creates a `Button` with text inside the component.
 3. `Button(String text, EventListener<ButtonClickEvent> onClickListener)` Creates a `Button` with text inside the component, and an `EventListener` for a click event which fires when a user clicks on the `Button`.

-Here is an example of how to create a `CheckBox` object:
+Here is an example of how to create a `Button` object:

 ```java
 Button myButton = new Button("Button Text");